The 4 A’s of preparing for capital gains season

 Four A’s of preparing for capital gains season

 How big of a problem is tax drag?
 Looking at data across all investment products (active mutual funds, index funds and ETFs) reveals that the return lost to taxes is typically higher than the average net expense ratio.
 Another way to think of these lost returns is that they have been subjected to a government expense ratio.
 Awareness of the size of the tax drag can open your eyes to its pervasiveness across your clients’ accounts.
-We believe reducing this tax drag is one of the best ways to justify the fee you charge and demonstrate your value in working to improve after-tax outcomes.
+We believe reducing this tax drag (financial professional login required) is one of the best ways to justify the fee you charge and demonstrate your value in working to improve after-tax outcomes.

 Return lost to taxes versus fund fees – Three years ending Dec 2020